An Efficient Augmented Lagrangian Framework for Dynamic Optimal Transport on Surfaces Based on Second-Order Cone Programming Reformulation: Conclusions

 \section{Conclusions}

-In this paper, we proposed an efficient numerical optimization approach to solving DOT problems on general smooth surfaces, to compute both the quadratic Wasserstein distance and the associated transportation path.
-We introduced a novel reformulation of the discretized dual DOT problem to a linear SOCP problem, yielding a tractable model by effectively decoupling variables in the constraints.
-The resulting SOCP was solved using an inexact semi-proximal ALM, which admits an efficient numerical implementation and is guaranteed to converge to a KKT solution without requiring any additional assumptions.
-Extensive numerical experiments demonstrated the effectiveness, robustness, and superior computational efficiency of the proposed method, achieving a speedup of at least $7$ times over the state-of-the-art solver, at least for all the problems tested in the numerical experiments.
-The proposed method was made as an open-source software package, which is publicly available at GitHub.
-The proposed approach has promising potential to address a wide range of optimization problems in the Wasserstein space, such as Wasserstein gradient flows and mean-field games, leading to an interesting research topic for further investigation.
+In this paper, we proposed an efficient numerical optimization framework for solving DOT problems on two-dimensional Riemannian manifolds.
+Building upon the convex DOT model of Benamou-Brenier-Lisini, we introduced a novel reformulation of the discretized dual DOT problem into a linear SOCP problem, which yields a tractable model by effectively decoupling variables within the constraints.
+To solve the resulting SOCP, we developed an inexact proximal ALM that admits a highly efficient numerical implementation and is theoretically guaranteed to converge to a KKT solution without imposing any additional assumptions.
+Extensive numerical experiments validated the effectiveness, robustness, and superior computational efficiency of our method, demonstrating significant computational advantages over state-of-the-art surface DOT solvers and commercial software {\tt Gurobi} and {\tt MOSEK} for conic optimization.
+Furthermore, the proposed framework has been released as an open-source software package available on GitHub.
+Beyond the current scope, this approach holds promising potential for addressing a broader class of optimization problems in Wasserstein spaces, such as Wasserstein gradient flows and mean-field games, thereby opening interesting avenues for future investigation.